 Is the site you create accessible from all major devices?

-In today’s world of smartphones and mobile devices there’s no excuse for not having a site that can be accessed and is fully functional on all major devices.
+In today’s world of smartphones and mobile devices there’s no excuse for not having a site that can be accessed by and is fully functional on all major devices.
 We tested each website builder’s ability to accomplish this.
-All of the others created functional mobile-friendly pages by default that worked on mobiles at 320px-374px, 375px-424px, 425px-767px, and on Tablet at 768–1024px.
-The exception was Weebly which we failed to test using all of our testing devices, but their promotional material and other reviewers assure is that it is mobile ready.
+All of the others created functional, mobile-friendly pages by default that worked on mobiles at 320–374px, 375–424px, 425–767px, and on tablets at 768–1024px.
+The only possible exception was Weebly, which we failed to test using every testing device, but their promotional material and other reviewers assure readers that it’s mobile ready.

-Wix, XPRS, and Site123 stand out here because not only do they support various types of site from a functional standpoint (creative portfolio for example), they also have multiple themes that aesthetically appeal to certain industries (health, fashion, education etc).
-We give Wix the edge here because it has the widest selection of themes, but also has functional solutions for blogging, eCommerce, and creative portfolios.
+Wix, XPRS, and Site123 stand out here because not only do they support various types of sites from a functional standpoint, they also have multiple themes that aesthetically appeal to certain industries (health, fashion, education, etc.).
+We give Wix the edge here because it has the widest selection of themes, and it also has functional solutions for blogging, ecommerce, and creative portfolios.
 Of course how this all applies to your project is what’s important.

-No matter how good your site is, if it’s not optimized for search engines it is not going to get the amount of organic traffic it deserves.
-Wix, Weebly and Strikingly offered the most in the SEO category, allowing you to customize urls with your keywords and titles, edit meta tags, and edit the alt description tag for images.
-It was this latter option where the others missed the boat and might cause you to lose traffic from the image search results.
+No matter how good your site is, if it’s not optimized for search engines, it’s not going to get the amount of organic traffic it deserves.
+Wix, Weebly, and Strikingly offered the most in the SEO category, allowing you to customize URLs with your keywords and titles, edit meta tags, and edit the alt description tag for images.
+It was this latter option where the others missed the boat and might cause you to lose traffic from image search results.

-Can your site integrate with important third party services?
+Can the site integrate with important third-party services?